metmic/MatlabCodes/README.md

  - NPIX_PreAnalysis: envelope part now can handle multiple stimulations of the envelope block (i.e., if                        all frequencies have been repeated multiple times)

 Instructions:
 Donwload the directory and add to Matlab path (including the subfunctions).
+Be advised that you might have to adapt the codes to your specific needs!

 More codes will be added...